niccokunzmann/somarosa.co.uk/content/1-1container.md

 Find out more about Sacred Holding Containers [here](https://somarosa.co.uk/offerings/sacred-holding/ "")
 {{< /image-section >}}

-{{< image-section left=true image="/img/embodiment2.jpg" alt="" >}}
-## Online 1-1

-Held Container online to empower your pleasure and support your nervous system in these areas:
-Awakening your Energygasm, Your Full Body Pleasure Yoni Egg Demouring & Reclamation
-Nervous System Experiencing & Resourcing
-Reclaiming your Self Love & Self Pleasure

-Also some of these practices are available in online group sessions.
-See full list of group sessions [here](https://dandelion.events/o/somarosa "")

-{{< /image-section >}}

 ## We journey into the body, observe what's there, move with what's alive...
 And let your body guide the way...